skylight-hq/skylight.digital/_blog_posts/case_management_economics.md

 In other words, your system could well have 76% commonality with any given other case management system.
 Although this is just a model and must be taken with a grain of salt, the basis of all computer science is finding commonalities which can be abstracted away to simplify a problem.
 We can name many such examples of existing tools that have been identified and abstracted to produce common, reusable tools, in what Simon Wardley has identified as "commoditization."

-These components could be drawn on a 3-layer business diagram:
+These components could be drawn on a three-layer business diagram:

 ![A 3-layer diagram of a case management system.](/img/blog/case_management/case-management-system-diagram.png)